Labour urges Cameron to push for Europe growth

 Britain, a member of the 27-nation European Union but not of the euro zone, has largely left it to the euro zone to tackle the crisis.

-The Conservative-led coalition government has launched a tough austerity programme to eliminate the country's budget deficit by 2015 from a record 10 percent of GDP before it came to power in May 2010.
+The government has launched a tough austerity programme to eliminate the country's budget deficit by 2015 from a record 10 percent of GDP before it came to power in May 2010.

 Labour proposes halving the deficit in four years, saying the coalition's deep cuts risk snuffing out growth.